KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

     static let sentMessage = .custom(id: 1004)
 }
 ```

+You can also use the ``Feedback/Audio/customUrl(_:)`` enum case to define custom audio feedback that loads the sound effect from an audio file.

 You can also implement a custom action handler to trigger feedback in a different ways.
 See the <doc:Actions-Article> article for more information.